saguillo2000/Flask-Api-OCR-Recipts/README.md

 ```

 Remember the direction to acces in your laptop is 8080 (http://127.0.0.1:8080/entry_recipet), the input of JSON has to be as data.json

+This project is the backend of the competition in HackUPC 2023, winners of: 2nd Prize in Fintech Challenge, 2nd Prize in IThinkUPC and most Sustainable Hack (https://devpost.com/software/aa-split)